netbofia/node_auth_module/README.md

 const Auth =  require('node_auth_module')
 const authModule=new Auth(".config_auth.js")
 ```
-* .config_auth.js is the JSON file with the credentials
+* .config_auth.js is the JSON file with the credentials this file should be in the root of **your app**.
+(Not of this required module)
 ``` json
 {
   "sql": {